Discover Vitlycke museum

 The Bronze Age farm is an archaeological open-air museum where you can visit houses and see how people in Tanum lived 3000 years ago.

-During the summer months there are two guided presentations, at 11.30 and at 14.30, of the Vitlycke rock art panel.
+During the summer months there is a guided presentations, at 13.00, of the Vitlycke rock art panel.
 The guided tour starts at the museum entrance and lasts for about 30 minutes.

 Exciting activities in the Bronze Age farm happen daily 11.00-16.30 during the summer.
 You can for example shoot the bow and arrow and try your hand at different crafts.
 The activities vary.